laneyberm/Movies-ETL/README.md

 In the Extract phase, data is pulled from external or internal sources, possibly disparate.
 The sources could be flat files, scraped webpages in HTML or JavaScript Object Notation (JSON) format, SQL tables, or even streams of sensor data.
 The extracted data is held in a staging area in between the data sources and data targets.

 After data is extracted, there are many transformations it may need to go through.
 The data may need to be filtered, parsed, translated, sorted, interpolated, pivoted, summarized, aggregated, merged, or more.
 The goal is to create a consistent structure in the data.
-Without a consistent structure in our data, it's almost impossible to perform any meaningful analysis.

 The transformation phase can be accomplished with Python and Pandas, pure SQL, or specialized ETL tools like Apache Airflow or Microsoft SQL Server Integrated Services (SSIS).
 Python and Pandas are especially good for prototyping an ETL transformation because they provide flexibility and interactivity (especially in a Jupyter Notebook), without enforcing any complicated frameworks.
 We will use Python and Pandas to explore, document, and perform our data transformation.